imikiani/kubernetes/README.md

 **haproxy role**

 As we have two main nodes, we must provide an endpoint that other nodes send their request to that.
 If so, worker nodes does not concern about the responsible node.
 They just send ther request to one endpoint.
 That endpoint catch the requests and send them to one of our main nodes.
-In fact we have a proxy server that it's backend is the main nodes.
+In fact we have a proxy server that their backend are the main nodes.

 If we had just onde main node, we did not need a proxy server.
 We use [HAProxy](http://www.haproxy.org/) for loadbalancing and dispatching requests among main nodes.